ConnectedPlacesCatapult/TomboloDigitalConnector/src/main/resources/modelling-fields/land-use/README.md

  commercial and retail).
 Thee fields make use of the field `urban-area` which returns the cumulative area of the 3 urban land-uses.

-For land-use diversity we include 2 models:
+For land-use diversity we include 4 models:
 - `land-use-variance`: returns the variance among the 3 `fraction-X` sub-fields.
 - `land-use-urban-variance`: returns the variance among the 3 `fraction-X-of-urban` sub-fields.
+- `land-use-coeffient-of-variance`: returns the coefficient of variance (stdev/mean) for the 3 `fraction-X` sub-fields.
+- `land-use-urban- coeffient-of-variance`: returns the coefficient of variance (stdev/mean) for the 3 `fraction-X-of-urban` sub-fields.

-These two measures of land-use diversity are motivated by the intuition that lower variance among the different land-use fractions make a neighbourhood more diverse.
+These measures of land-use diversity are motivated by the intuition that lower variance among the different land-use fractions make a neighbourhood more diverse.
 This is un-proven though and up for debate.